 This is 2pac’s (Tupac Shakur) fifth and final studio album using the stage name Makaveli.
 This album was finished before his death & was fully completed in only seven days during the month of August in 1996.
 The lyrics were written and recorded in only three days and another 4 days for mixing.
 These are among the last songs 2pac recorded before his death on September 7, 1996.
-Personaly as an album #10 “Death Certificate” is better but the fact and Irony of the whole death & Makaveli thing, come on that is pretty damn gangster which earns it an additional spot….Agreed?…Don’t care
+Personally as an album #10 “Death Certificate” is better but the fact and irony of the whole death & Makaveli thing, come on that is pretty damn gangster which earns it an additional spot….Agreed?…Don’t care

 8….8ball & MJG….”On Top of the World”….released November 1, 1995 (Suave House Records)

 This is one of those albums that I was turned onto when living in Atlanta, Georgia from some of my boys from Mississippi and has been one of my favorite albums ever since.